 The call to action is this: Deal leaders have to own this process and commit to mastering leverage management.
 The risks inherent in SaaSification demand it.

 Jack Garrahan is Founder and President of ClearEdge Partners.
-This blog post is based on his keynote address at the 2020 IT Deal Maker Summit.
+This blog post is based on his May 5 keynote address at the 2020 IT Deal Maker Summit.
 You can access the full recording to this below.